-Nicks, scrapes and scratches are a common problem for women who wear high-heeled shoes, but dog owners, especially, know the pain of discovering that their favorite shoes have been nearly destroyed by their canine companions.
-Repairing the sole of your shoe can be a simple do-it-yourself project that will prolong the life of your footwear.
-High heeled shoes, however, can be fixed and brought back to life with the help of a few household items depending on the type of shoe material.
-Choose a strong adhesive to glue to fix your damaged or split shoe.
+Nicks, scrapes and scratches are a common problem for women who wear high-heeled shoes, but dog owners, especially, know all the pain of discovering that their favorite shoes have been nearly destroyed by their canine companions.
+High heeled shoes, however, can be fixed and brought back to life with the help of a few household items.

 Things You'll Need